Brecon and Merthyr Tydfil Junction Railway: LNWR connections

-The London and North Western Railway was encroaching from the east by means of the Merthyr, Tredegar and Abergavenny Railway which it had acquired, and it was obvious that it sought to reach Dowlais and Merthyr.
-In the London and North Western Railway (New Lines) Act 1867 (30 & 31 Vict. c. cxiii) of 15 July 1867 it obtained authority to make junctions with the B&MR near Dowlais Top and near Dowlais (Central), where its new alignment would bring the two railways close together.
-The LNWR line was to pass Dowlais heading north, in tunnel under Pant station, curving west and south to join the B&MR line at Morlais Junction.
+The London and North Western Railway (LNWR) was encroaching from the east by means of the Merthyr, Tredegar and Abergavenny Railway which it had acquired, and it was obvious that it sought to reach Dowlais and Merthyr.
+In the London and North Western Railway (New Lines) Act 1867 (30 & 31 Vict. c. cxiii) of 15 July 1867 it obtained authority to make junctions with the B&MTJR near Dowlais Top and near Dowlais (Central), where its new alignment would bring the two railways close together.
+The LNWR line was to pass Dowlais heading north, in tunnel under Pant station, curving west and south to join the B&MTJR line at Morlais Junction.
 The connections were made on 1 January 1873.

 The connection at Dowlais Top was used for the exchange of goods and mineral traffic, and was removed about 1933.
-The connection near the B&MR central station at Dowlais was made by curving from northward to join the B&MR southward at Ivor Junction just outside the B&MR station; LNWR trains used the B&MR station from that time.
+The connection near the B&MTJR central station at Dowlais was made by curving from northward to join the B&MTJR southward at Ivor Junction just outside the B&MTJR station; LNWR trains used the B&MTJR station from that time.
 On 4 May 1885 the LNWR opened a station at Dowlais High Street, somewhat to the east of Dowlais, and from that date transferred its passenger calls to that station.